Established 1983

 The siding that could have provided the link with what is now Stuart's locomotive "Reg"

-David Stubbins with the steam locomotive "Remus" Monday 29th May 2000 at Thorne some three weeks after last running at Sandtoft.
+Above: The flimsy track that was being laid due to lack of funding for the new SMRMR group Right David Stubbins with the steam locomotive "Remus" Monday 29th May 2000 at Thorne some three weeks after last running at Sandtoft.

 Lighting up the Grand!
 Our members are also now members of the Friends of Doncaster Grand Theatre helping to set up the lighting for a visit by members of Doncaster Metropolitan Town Council and the Doncaster Civic Theatre on the 4th October 2006.

-Helping with the Thorne Moorends Community Radio station in 2005--2010 our members show their other skills
+Helping with the Thorne Moorends Community Radio station in 2005--2012 our members show their other skills

 Our member Stuart who used to drive the trains at Sandtoft and now at Thorne.
 Stuart is now a regular driver of the trams at the East Anglia Transport Museum.
 When not driving the trams Stuart is their main traffic control manager.
 Stuart has come along way since driving the miniature trains at Sandtoft in 1996.
 Well done Stuart!